Faculty of Medieval and Modern Languages, University of Oxford: Celtic

 The Jesus Professorship of Celtic was the first chair to be established in the Faculty, in 1877 with John Rhys as the first professor.
 It is the only chair in Celtic at an English university.
 In 2020, with the appointment of David Willis, the chair was transferred to the Faculty of Linguistics.

 Studying languages at Oxford

 Most students at Oxford study two languages, though some languages can also be studied as a sole-degree course, or as a part of a joint degree alongside a Middle-Eastern language, History, English, Classics, Philosophy or Linguistics.
 While most teaching takes place in the different colleges of the university, lectures are generally held in the Taylor Institution or Taylorian, where the modern languages library is situated.
 The four-year B.A. degree includes a compulsory year abroad, spent either enrolled at a university or with paid or volunteer work in a foreign country where the target language is spoken.

 Some notable alumni of the Faculty of Medieval and Modern Languages

-Julian Barnes (Magdalen), novelist and essay-writer.
+Julian Barnes (French, Magdalen), novelist and essay-writer.

 Fiona Bruce (French and Italian, Hertford), television journalist, newsreader and presenter.